Copper Kings

-The Copper Kings were industrialists Marcus Daly, William A. Clark, James Andrew Murray and F. Augustus Heinze.
-They were known for their struggles over control of the local copper mining industry in Butte, Montana, and the surrounding region, during the Gilded Age.
+The Copper Kings were industrialists Marcus Daly, William A. Clark, and F. Augustus Heinze.
+They were known for their struggles over control of the copper mining industry centered in Butte, Montana and the surrounding region, during the Gilded Age, particularly the period 1888-1900.

-The battles between Clark, Daly, Murray and Heinze, and later between just Heinze and industrialist financiers William Rockefeller and Henry H. Rogers are a large chapter in Montana history.
-Eventually, Daly's original company, known as Anaconda Copper emerged as a monopoly, expanding into the fourth largest company in the world by the late 1920s.
+The battles between Clark, Daly, and Heinze, and later between Heinze and Daly's successors, the Amalgamated Copper Company are a large chapter in the first decade of the 1900s in Montana history.
+Eventually, Daly's original Anaconda Copper Company, renamed Amalgamated Copper, emerged as a monopoly, expanding into the fourth largest company in the world by the late 1920s.